Learn how to respond, not react by slowing down and practicing mindfulness.

 When we take the time to slow things down, we can often recognize that not everything needs a reaction.
 Many times it is helpful to create a mantra or a grounding practice to foster that pause.
 Taking a deep breath, putting your hand over you heart, or drinking a glass of water can give us that necessary cue and time to think about how we want to respond to the difficult situation or uncomfortable emotion.
 Often reciting in your mind "respond, don't react" can be a helpful reminder to help you during those moments.

 At times it can be useful to step away from the situation when we're feeling really charged.
 This can be challenging especially if we're having a difficult conversation with a partner or dealing with child's tantrum.
 Sometimes stepping away and taking a few minutes to collect ourselves can allow us to offer a thoughtful response that can also benefits our relationships with our loved ones.
 By creating space and being aware of our own feelings and needs, we're often more able to respond with kindness and patience.

-Practice, practice, and practice.
+Practice, practice, and practice to respond in kind.
 And sometimes practice self-compassion.

 Again, this is not easy and for many of us this is a lifelong practice of tuning into our thoughts, feelings, and needs.
 By practicing mindfulness and creating space for us to respond intentionally, we can strengthen our self-awareness over time.
 This in the long run can help us engage with others in a way that is more aligned with our values and how we want to show up in the world.

 Learning grounding and stress management techniques can be helpful in respond rather than reacting during challenging situation.
 If you're interested in learning more contact Kristin today to schedule a free consultation.